 This is an interesting conversation.
 Depending on how badly one wants something and how much money one has, a single purchase has the potential to shake up market stability.
 The right combination of these two factors has the ability to do a lot of harm to any market.
 Let’s look at an example.

-This set of circumstances has the ability to temporarily create what is called a volatile marketplace.
-What this means is that auction prices will be less predictable and usually for the worse.
+This set of circumstances has the ability to temporarily create what is called a volatile marketplace.1 What this means is that auction prices will be less predictable and usually for the worse.
 Like any market, the card market has guys trying to make a buck off of other collectors.
 The sooner you accept this, the sooner you’ll be in a better spot to both identify and manage your interactions with these types of guys.
 They aren’t bad people, but they do try hard to gouge the market when they see fit.

-Depending on how well these individuals are willing to negotiate with knowledgeable and honest collectors, these interactions can either help or hurt the potential for relationship building.
+Depending on how much these individuals are willing to negotiate with knowledgeable and honest collectors, these interactions can either help or hurt the potential for relationship building.
 This hobby, like any other community of people, is about building relationships.
 It always works in the favor of the community when buyers and sellers can work together on taking care of each other.
 This is, however, ideal thinking and as such is unrealistic to expect every time.
 Resentment never was happiness.
 Don’t believe me?
 Ask around.

 So how do you avoid market volatility?

 Sellers: If you’re a seller and you want to squeeze as much juice out of the orange as you can, go ahead and start the BIN high but for the sake of the market, include a Best Offer option with a modest and realistic threshold.
-Better yet, create an Auction-Style listing with a starting bid of $0.99 and let it ride.
+Better yet, create an auction-style listing with a starting bid of $0.99 and let it ride.
 The market will decide the actual value, and that’s always preferential.

 Buyers: If you’re a buyer, be selective and spend only when it makes sense, not just because you have the money to burn through.
-Even though you have $500 to spend on that card that’s actually only worth $100, waiting for the opportunity to buy the card at $100 will save you $400 and the market from having to deal with the existence of a record of an overpayment.
+Even though you have $500 to spend on that card that’s actually only worth $100, waiting for the opportunity to buy the card at $100 will save you $400 and the market from having to deal with the existence of a record of an over-payment.
 Patience truly is a virtue.